A bunch of funny things to do in Seoul

 6 – Wandering randomly in search of an ATM

 Wandering we run into a music store called Ukulele something.
-Not only ukulele, the owner is a little gentleman on his sixties, he collects vintage instruments.
+Not just ukulele though, the owner is a little gentleman in his sixties, he collects vintage instruments.
 He plays for us with a kind of kazoo and also with a huge bass flute, which Daniele tries to play too with poor results.

 At the end of the day we had walked about 12km in the city center, more than the yesterday hike, but at least we succeed in finding the ATM.
 And this was a nice exploration of Seoul.